 The Half-Life of Information

 Facebookers write for the next few minutes or hours.
 Newspapermen write for the next few days.
-Corporate entertainers (consultants, economists, and all sorts of “thought leaders”) write for the next few months or, more rarely, years.
+Corporate entertainers (consultants, economists, and all sorts of "thought leaders") write for the next few months or, more rarely, years.
 A minority of academics write for the next decade or beyond.
-Men of letters write for time and for memory.
+Men of letters write for time and for… Continue reading The Half-Life of Information

 Two Parables on the Information Economy